+'''

-- # cd /usr/src/dahdi-linux-complete-XX
+cd /usr/src/dahdi-linux-complete-XX

-- # make
+make

-- # make install
+make install

-- # make config
+make config

+'''

 Caution: If there is something wrong after "make", please refer to HERE.
 In the url link, the moderator introduces you a method how to patch.
 After patching, save your changes and exit.
-Then run "make" again, if successfully done, it is time for you to install Asterisk.
+Then run "make" again, if successfully, you are going to install Asterisk.